jack-richards/bptf-autopricer/INITIALIZE-DB.md

 # Initialize the Database.
-If you want to use the default database settings as provided in the config.json file, then you can follow along with the following to set-up the database as required by the application:
+If you want to use the default database settings as provided in the config.json file, follow these steps to set up the database as required by the application:

 1. Download Postgres and make sure it's service is enabled and running.
 2. Use psql to login as the 'postgres' user.